parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

      * the images are adapted to 450 pixels width and 600 pixels height <br>
      * there are monochrome and coloured images <br>

-   format?, when?
-What type?(monochrome, colour)?)
+   <b>format?, when?
+What type?(monochrome, colour)?)<b>

 ## Procedure
 The exeriment is conducted as a browser experiment participants can access online.
 It is diveded in three major blocks, first the introduction, used to explain the following tasks and to perform vision tests and request former knowledge in cubist art, followed by the main experiment which consists of two blocks.

 ### Introduction
+The introduction part consistis of following sections. <br>
+1. Welcome message and short describtion of the procedure in general. <br>
+2. Request about former knowledge in cubist art: <br>

-1. „Do you consider yourself an expert in Cubist art?“ If you do, this experiment is unfortunately not for you! <br>
+  * „Do you consider yourself an expert in Cubist art or were you ever engaged in any kind of cubist art education?“ <br>
+  * Participants who answer "Yes" have to be excluded after data aquisition. <br>
+3. Ishihara Colour Test: Participants have to fill in the correct number in a blank space, those who give a wrong answer have to be excluded. <br>
+4. <b>Snelllen's Eye Chart Test: ??? <b> <br>
+5. <b>Ensuring approx. Same size of images and vision tests every screen for all participants. ???<b> <br>

-2. Group is randomly chosen and participant is assigned to one of three experiments, each containing 40 images out of the original pool of images.<br>
+Participants are assigned to one of three groups, each containing 40 images out of the original pool of images.
+The original experiment showed in each trial all 120 images to each participant - since that leads to a very long experiment, we deceided to shorten the procedure to make sure that participants finish the experiment.<br>

-3. Ensuring approx. Same size of images and vision tests every screen for all participants.<br>
-4. Vision test: Vision is tested with Ishihara and Snellen testing, ensuring normal vision for all participants.<br>
-5. Trials?? <br>
-6. First round: Participants rate how well they like images shown in random order on a scale of 1-7*<br>
-7. Second round Participants rate how well they are able to identify forms/patterns  in the whole image on a scale of 1-7* (in the same pictures from 4, randmoly mixed)<br>
-*1 not at all- 7 very much
+### Experiment Part 1: Preference Rating
+1. Description of the task <br>
+2. Task itself: <br>
+  * Participants are shown 40 Stimuli in randomized order <br>
+  * Each image has to be rated on liking using a 7-point-Likert-scale from 1 ('not at all') to 7 ('very') <br>

+### Experiment Part 2: Detectability
+1. Description of the task<br>
+2. Task itself: <br>
+  * Participants are shown 40 Stimuli in randomized order <br>
+  * Each image has to be rated on how well object can be detected using a 7-point-Likert-scale from 1 ('not at all') to 7 ('very') <br>

+### Closing Part
+Last part consists of a 'Thank you for participation' message.

 ## Measured variables
-• based on the design you described, what are the variables that you are going to measure <br>
-  • Variables measured: likleness on scale 1-7 <br>
-  • how well they think they are able to identify patterns in scale 1-7 (1 being very bad and 7 being very good) <br>
-• how will they be measured in the experiment? <br>
-    Either pole or single numbers that can be clicked? <br>
-• how will they be treated: 1 not at all- 7 very much
+The data aquisition will assign several values from an ordninal skala from 1 to 7 (see above) to each image for <br>
+  * Detactability (X) <br>
+  * Linking (Y) <br>
+such that for each picture an average value can be computed.

 # Analysis Plan

 ## Exclusion criteria
-• for single trial data: <br>
+1. for single image/trial data: <br>
-        ◦ if they took longer than 2min to decide (to ensure that the participant is not to distracted)<br>
+  ◦ if they took > 2min to decide for one image (to ensure that the participant is not to distracted)<br>
+  * if they answered in < 3s <br>
-        ◦ if they rated all likeliness/recognitions the same, if the answered in <3s
+  ◦ if they rated all likeliness/recognitions the same
-    • whole participant data excluded:<br>
+2. whole participant data excluded:<br>
-        ◦  if 3 trials shorter than 3 sec<br>
+  ◦ if 3 images answerded in less than 3 sec<br>
   ◦ Whole participant excluded if they took longer than 3 min for each of 5 continuos paintings<br>
-    • if they do not pass vision tests<br>
+  * if they do not pass vision tests<br>

 ## Confirmatory hypothesis testing